addihallstar/opadminsupreme/README.md

 # opadmin

-another admin script yes, currently we have 293 commands
+another admin script yes, currently we have 292 commands (297 if count plugins from opadmin)

 16000 lines op